oracle-livelabs/oci/oci-apm-springboot/03-build-app/build-app.md

 ## Introduction

-This workshop uses a Spring Boot based Java microservices as a target application to trace against.
-In this lab, you will deploy the application to the Kubernetes cluster you created in the Lab 1.
+This workshop uses Spring Boot-based Java microservices as a target application to trace against.
+In this lab, you will deploy the application to the Kubernetes cluster you created in Lab 1.

 Estimated time: 10 minutes